-- 6. Check/adjust electrode setting.
-Refer to Figure 10-4. - 7.
-Re-fit the burner head.
-Refer to Figure 10-3. - Locate the head fixing screws (1) in the countersunk slots in the burner collar. - Check that the small oil drip hole (on the head) is pointing downwards. - Tighten the three screws (1) to secure the head (2) in position on the burner. - 8.
-Adjust the diffuser position.
+- 7. Re-fit the burner head.
+Refer to Figure 10-3. - Locate the head fixing screws in the countersunk slots in the burner collar (1). - Check/adjust the electrode setting.
+Refer to Figure 10-4. - As the head will only fit one way, rotate the head until the two screws align with the slots. - Tighten the two screws to secure the head (2) in position on the burner. - 8.
+Check/adjust the diffuser position.
 Refer to Figure 10-5.